How to Help Kids Who Are Picky Eaters

 DIY strategies for converting picky eaters

 The best way to reform picky eaters is to get them more engaged with their food.
 One good way to do this is to go grocery shopping together.
 Dr. Busman recommends bringing your child with you to the grocery store and having him to pick out some new things he thinks he might like.
-Whole Foods is an excellent location for this because they let customers sample almost everything.
 Try an assortment of produce, breads, meats, and cheeses.
 Your child might discover that he likes food with smoky flavors or prefers apples that are more sour than sweet.

-Cooking together is another great way to get kids to feel more game about new food.
+Cooking together is another great way to get kids to feel more open to new food.
 Go through recipes, especially kid-friendly recipes, online or in cookbooks.
 Find something that you both think looks good and make it together.
-After choosing the recipe and stirring the bowl kids are much more eager to try something new.
+After choosing the recipe and stirring the bowl, kids are much more eager to try something new.
 Family favorites like pizza or make-your-own sub sandwich night are perfect for this.
 Dream up a bunch of fun ingredients and start experimenting.

 When kids are so averse to foods that they're malnourished, or avoidance is seriously limiting their lives, they may need clinical help.
 For more information read More Than Picky Eating.